FrancescoRisso/DashboardCasa/README-BUILD.md

 Please replace the <> brackets with the correct value.

 n is the number of workers (parallel processes): it is suggested to have a number of workers of 1 + 2\*number of cores.

+Create a `SQLsettings.json` file in the server folder containing the credentials for the database.
+A sample one is already present (`SQLsettings-sample.json`)

 Reload systemctl with `sudo systemctl daemon-reload`.